Summary

 Freelance

-Working on portfolio of consultancies and voluntary roles to support future of aid and risk financing; global collaboration networks; locally led response; and good practice in resilience and climate risk management.
-Achieved Advance Practice in Partnership Brokering, and undertaking accreditation.
+Working on portfolio of consultancies to support future of aid and risk financing; global collaboration networks; locally led response; and good practice in resilience and climate risk management.
+Achieved Accreditation in Partnership Brokering.

 Head of Humanitarian and Resilience